shumbor/accel-ppp-docs/configuration/ipoe.rst

     Specifies should accel-ppp create route for session with netmask /32.
 May be used as per-interface.

 **interface=[re:]name**
-    By default interface has many params which exaplain below.
+    By default interface has many params which explain below.

     Specifies interface to listen dhcp or unclassified packets.
 If name is prefixed with **re:** then name is treated as **regular expression**.